mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I had Tony Abbott's passport number, phone number, and weird Qantas messages about him.
 I was the only one who _knew_ I had these.
 Anyone who saw that Instagram post could also have them.
 I felt like I had to tell someone about this, but who?

-### wait but alex do u see the irony in this, u have his phone number right there so u could just-
+### wait but do u see the irony in this, u have his phone number right there so u could just-

-Yes, I see it.
-Thank u for pointing this out, wise, astute and ultimately self-imposed heading.
+Yes I see it thank u for pointing this out, wise, astute and ultimately self-imposed heading.
 I _knew_ I could just call the number any time and hear a "G'day" I'd never be able to forget.
 I knew I had a rare opportunity to call someone and have them ask "how did you get this number!?".

 But you can't just _do_ that.